 Distance education perceptions down the road

 When you think of distance education what comes to mind?
-Do you see shady colleges predating on unsuspecting learners in dark back alleys taking money and printing flimsy degrees on tissue paper?
-Or do you see innovation at work, leveraging the technology of today to make learning attainable to everyone not just the elite few with esoteric ties and bountiful resources?
+Do you see shady colleges predating on unsuspecting learners in dark alleys taking money only to print flimsy degrees on tissue paper?
+Or do you see innovation at work, with people leveraging the technology of today to make learning attainable to everyone not just the elite few with bountiful resources?

 Continuous improvement – Distance Education

 We as instructional designers are living in a world custom made for us to succeed; we are now reaching more learners than ever before.
 We now have a greater responsibility to advance our craft by carefully growing our knowledge and sharing our insight amongst others in the field.

 There is a need growing for distance learning content that will not stop.
 Bear in mind: “In 2013, approximately 70% of institutions indicated that online instruction was critical to their long-term plans, up from 49% in 2003.”
 (Simonson, Smaldino, Zadcek, 2014. p.4.)
 The need is there, it is up to us to be ready to meet it.
 For me personally, I started off by only creating in-person content and gradually my work balance has tilted to mostly online taught or e-learning content.
 We can’t hold on to old ways of doing things and old ideologies exclusively if we want our content to be fresh and relevant today.

 Naidu, S. (2014).
 Looking back, looking forward: the invention and reinvention of distance education.
 Distance Education, 35(3), 263–270.

 Simonson, M., Smaldino, S, & Zvacek, S. (10/2014).
 Teaching and Learning at a Distance.